manoa-pulse/manoa-pulse.github.io/index.md

 Students often struggle to find available spaces on campus for studying, eating, or meeting.
 Popular locations such as libraries, dining areas, and study lounges can become overcrowded, leading to wasted time and frustration.
 Currently, there is no centralized way for students to check how busy a location is before going there.

 **Solution:**
-Manoa Pulse is a web-based platform that allows students to view and share real-time crowd levels at various locations across the University of Hawaiʻi at Mānoa campus.
+Manoa Pulse is a web-based platform that allows students to view and provides near real-time estimates based on recent user-submitted updates at various locations across the University of Hawaiʻi at Mānoa campus.
 By combining user-submitted updates with aggregated data, the system provides a live estimate of how busy a place is.
+The platform also includes an interactive campus heat map that visualizes busyness levels using color-coded zones.

 ---